12 Best Roof Shingle Colors for 2026 (Most Popular Picks)

 - Door: A rich walnut brown or muted red to complement the green tones.

-Whether you’re in a wooded area or want to bring a touch of nature to your neighborhood, this green shingle color is a fantastic option.
+Whether you’re in a wooded area or want to bring a touch of nature to your neighborhood, Hunter Green is a fantastic option for homeowners ready to go bold.

 Lighter, Warmer Shingle Colors